DanielsData91/ClimateWins/README.md

 ![Brazil](https://github.com/DanielsData91/Brazilian-E-Commerce-Analysis/blob/main/Visualizations/E-Commerce.jpg)

+# Introduction
-## Overview
+## Objectives
-This project aims to uncover hidden sales patterns through exploratory data analysis using Python.
-The analysis focuses on customer demographics, purchasing behavior, and operational efficiency.
-Various analytical techniques, including regression and clustering analysis, were applied to gain insights into revenue, customer segmentation, shipping performance, product performance, and time-based sales trends.
+- **ClimateWins is interested in using machine learning to help predict the consequences of climate change around Europe and, potentially, the world.**
+- **It’s been sorting through hurricane predictions from The National Oceanic and Atmospheric Administration (NOAA) in the U.S., typhoon data from The Japan Meteorological Agency (JMA) in Japan, world temperatures, and a great deal of other data.**

-## Key Analytical Areas
+## Key Questions
-- **Revenue Analysis**
-- **Customer Segmentation Analysis**
-- **Efficiency Analysis**
-- **Product Performance Analysis**
-- **Time-based Trend Analysis**
+- **1: How is machine learning used?
+Is it applicable to weather data?**
+- **2: ClimateWins has heard of ethical concerns surrounding machine learning and AI.
+Are there any concerns specific to this project?**
+- **3: Historically, what have the maximums and minimums in temperature been?**
+- **4: Can machine learning be used to predict whether weather conditions will be favorable on a certain day?
+(If so, it could also be possible to predict danger.)**

-## Hypothesis Testing
+## Hypothesis
 Hypotheses were tested using Regression Analysis and Clustering Analysis:

-- **Hypothesis 1:** Higher shipping time leads to longer shipping durations.
-- **Hypothesis 2:** Higher product prices correlate with higher freight values.
-- **Hypothesis 3:** Longer estimated shipping durations result in higher freight values.
+- **Hypothesis 1 Caputure:** Which machine learning models are suitable for accurate forecasting extreme weather conditions?
+- **Hypothesis 2 Temperature** Can machine learning predict significant temperature increases in Europe over the next decade?
+- **Hypothesis 3 Correlation:** What correlations can be identified between temperature and variables like economy, cityscape, and air quality?

 ---

 ## 1. Project Description
-As a data analyst for this project, I conducted an exploratory analysis focusing on revenue, customer segmentation, shipping efficiency, and product performance.
-The goal was to assess the current state of a Brazilian e-commerce company and support the development of a franchise program.
-Key objectives included identifying top-performing products, assessing shipping efficiency, and locating high-value customers.
+As a data analyst for this project, I conducted an analysis to test whether machine learning modules are capable of predicting future weather conditions.
+I tested different MLMs like KNN, Decision Tree, and ANNs to determine the highest accuracy among these supervised machine learning algorithms.

 ---